 The cost of visiting a winery is relatively inexpensive.
-Most wineries charge a small fee for wine tastings, however, a few high profile wineries have exorbitant fees.
+Most wineries charge a small fee for wine tastings, however, a few high-profile wineries have exorbitant fees.
 It’s probably favorable to call ahead and ask.

 Taking Wine Tours Are Fun and Educational

-Many wineries offer tours of the winery and their outdoor vineyards.
+Many wineries offer tours of the winery and its outdoor vineyards.
 Each tour is different and offers a new experience.
 Take a camera and preserve memories for a lifetime.
 Touring the actual place where grapes are grown is my favorite part as you get educated on how grapes are grown and why the owners love their particular winery.

 - Each winery has its own rules and must follow federal and state regulations in the tasting room.
 No one may be served wine, which appears to have too much to drink.
 The winery has the right to limit the number of wines tasted.
 Some states require that wineries charge a small amount per tasting.

 - Other wineries charge for tastings to help cover the cost of producing the wine and staffing the tasting room.
 If you taste wine at a winery and discover a wine you enjoy, purchase a bottle of it to take to enjoy with family or friends.